-- (1) Renewal submitted 4/23/2008.
-Accepted as administratively complete 6/18/2008; comments to draft permit made Oct.2008; final permit issued Jan.
-2009, effective 2/1/2009. - (2) NPDES coverage for Stormwater Associated with Industrial Activity was written into the individual permit TX0092827, as a result the former MultiSector General Permit (MSGP) coverage was terminated with a Notice of Termination instrument. - (3) Permits and modifications to construct and maintain RWIS, raw water 48" pipeline, brine disposal 48" pipeline, crude oil 36" pipeline.
+- (1) Renewal submitted June 2013.
+Accepted as administratively complete January 2014; comments to draft permit made June 2014; final permit issued September 2014, effective 11/1/2014. - (2) NPDES coverage for Stormwater Associated with Industrial Activity was written into the individual permit TX0092827, as a result the former Multi Sector General Permit (MSGP) coverage was terminated with a Notice of Termination instrument. - (3) Permits and modifications to construct and maintain RWIS, raw water 48" pipeline, brine disposal 48" pipeline, crude oil 36" pipeline.
 Maintenance dredging clause renewed until 12/31/08.
 Modified in 1996 for new integrity test method. - (4) Completion of raw water, brine disposal, and crude oil pipeline extended.
 Amended to install offshore pipeline by trenching.
 Dredging clause is allowed to lapse due to no RWIS dredging needed before expiration indicated above.
 Shall be renewed with next maintenance dredging activity/project. - (5) Completion of pipeline construction extended.
 (48" Brine Pipeline) - (6) Permits to create, operate, and maintain an underground hydrocarbon storage facility consisting of 14 caverns. - (7) Corresponds to TX0092827 (EPA-NPDES).
-Renewal sent October 2009; found administratively complete; permit renewed December 2010; effective 1/1/11. - (8) Permit amended in 1990 to allow for annual diversion of no more than 117,291 ac feet of water and to authorize diversion until termination of the project as a SPR operation.
+Amendment request filed October 2014, early renewal in order to coincide with EPA renewal effective 1NOV14.
+Permit language corresponds to EPA permit and with same effective date. - (8) Permit amended in 1990 to allow for annual diversion of no more than 117,291 ac feet of water and to authorize diversion until termination of the project as a SPR operation.
 Modified in 1996 to reduce water set aside down to 30,000 acre/ft per year.
 Maximum Diversion Rate (MDR) 175 cubic feet per second (CFS).